-- Two-year full-time undergraduate course for students looking for intensive practical training in screen acting
+- Two-year full-time undergraduate course for students looking for immersive practical training in screen acting

-- Gain experience in essential screen acting disciplines that reflect the real business of screen acting through six key areas; story and script, character and performance, acting methods and techniques, behind the camera skills, screen business and specialist acting skills
+- Gain experience in essential screen acting disciplines that reflect the real business of screen acting through six key areas; story and script, character and performance, acting methods and techniques, behind the camera skills, screen business and employability

 - Develop work that includes short form, episodic and long-form productions for film, television and the web

 - Collaborate with our BA (Hons) Practical Filmmaking students